radixdlt/scrypto-challenges/4-portfolio-management-yield-farming/PortfolioDApp/COLLABORATIVE.md

-# Collaborative dApp
+# Portfolio dApp

-The Collaborative dApp is a decentralized application where users can collaborate to a portfolio management solution where no users profiling exist and it is completely permissionless, any user can deposit asset and any user can put asset at work towards the simulated available deFi applications.
+The Portfolio dApp is a decentralized application where users can collaborate to a portfolio management solution where no users profiling exist and it is completely permissionless, any user can deposit asset and any user can put asset at work towards the simulated available deFi applications.

 It is a kind of a social trading application but it differs from it because we think that financial knowledge is spread and also the final retail user has a great understanding and could operate in such a broad market for opportunities.